-- The Expressway cannot be used for Jabber Guest when it is used for MRA. - Secure XMPP traffic between Expressway-C and IM&P servers (XMPP traffic is secure between Expressway-C and Expressway-E, and between Expressway-E and remote endpoint). - Endpoint management capability (SNMP, SSH/HTTP access). - Multi-domain and multi-customer support; each Expressway deployment supports only one IM&P domain (even though IM & Presence 10.0 or later supports multiple IM&P domains).
-As of X8.5, you can create additional deployments on the Expressway-C, but this feature is still limited to one domain per deployment. - The Expressway-C used for Mobile and Remote Access cannot also be used as a Lync 2013 gateway (if required, this must be configured on a stand-alone Expressway-C. - NTLM authentication via the HTTP proxy. - Maintenance mode; if an Expressway-C or Expressway-E is placed into maintenance mode, any existing calls passing through that Expressway will be dropped. - The Expressway-E must not have TURN services enabled. - Deployments on Large VM servers are limited to 2500 proxied registrations to Unified CM (the same limit as Small / Medium VM servers).
+- The Expressway cannot be used for Jabber Guest when it is used for MRA. - Secure XMPP traffic between Expressway-C and IM&P servers (XMPP traffic is secure between Expressway-C and Expressway-E, and between Expressway-E and remote endpoint). - Endpoint management capability (SNMP, SSH/HTTP access). - Multi-domain and multi-customer support is limited as follows: - Prior to X8.5, each Expressway deployment supported only one IM&P domain (even though IM and Presence Service 10.0 or later supports Multiple Presence Domains). - As of X8.5, you can create multiple deployments on the Expressway-C, but this feature is still limited to one domain per deployment. - As of X8.5.1, a deployment can have Multiple Presence Domains.
+This feature is in preview with X8.5.1, and we currently recommend that you do not exceed 10 domains. - The Expressway-C used for Mobile and Remote Access cannot also be used as a Lync 2013 gateway (if required, this must be configured on a stand-alone Expressway-C. - NTLM authentication via the HTTP proxy. - Maintenance mode; if an Expressway-C or Expressway-E is placed into maintenance mode, any existing calls passing through that Expressway will be dropped. - The Expressway-E must not have TURN services enabled. - Deployments on Large VM servers are limited to 2500 proxied registrations to Unified CM (the same limit as Small / Medium VM servers).